-The task of detailed budgeting for a competition programme is delegated to the Competition Team Committee.
-The Kit Team Committee manages their own budget for the development and maintenance of Kit.
+The task of detailed budgeting for each team's activities is delegated to their committees.
 The Trustees impart a great degree of financial freedom to committees and, in exchange, the committees take responsibility for ensuring that money is well managed.
 Each committee must have a named person to act in the role of team treasurer.
 To help minimise risk for everyone involved, certain requirements are placed upon the committees, related to money, and these are detailed below.

 - 1.Each committee must draw up a budget for the programme that they are looking to deliver and seek approval for the budget from the Trustees.

 - 2.The Trustees must approve a budget before any spending is committed or incurred.